Compound Interest in Excel Formula

 - Nper: Nper stands for the total number of periods in an annuity.

 - Pmt: PMT stands for payment.
-This indicates the amount which we will be adding to the annuity every period.
-If we omit to mention this value, then it is mandatory to mention PV.
+It indicates the amount we will add to the annuity every period.
+If we omit this value, then it is mandatory to mention PV.

 - PV: PV stands for present value.
-This is the amount which we are investing in.
-As this amount is going out from our pocket, that is why by convention, this amount is mentioned with the negative sign.
+It is the amount which we are investing in.
+This amount is going out of our pocket, so by convention, this amount is mentioned with a negative sign.

 - Type: This is an optional argument.
 We need to specify 0 if the amount is being added to the investment at the end of the period or one if the amount is being added to the investment at the beginning of the period.